city41/stepcharts/README.md

 Deployed here: https://stepcharts.mattgreer.dev

-## Status
+## Creative Commons

-A rather solid and decently featured version of the site is live and deployed.
+This code is now licensed under Creative Commons, CC0, and is essentially public domain.
+Do whatever you want with it.